-Cameras are ubiquitous in the human environment of today.
+Cameras are ubiquitous in today's modern environment.
 They are used as a method of self-expression (ie. selfies), as a form of surveillance (CCTV), and as a means of augmented reality as well as a way to store our present moment.
-Playing on this everyday ritualistic habit of documentation and self-representation, I use camera as a primary tool to create interactivity in my multimedia performance and artwork.
+Playing on this everyday ritualistic habit of documentation, self-representation and surveillance, I often use camera as a primary tool to create interactivity in my multimedia performance and artwork.

-My electro-acoustic music improvisation on the violin and cello often combines with interactive media art/interactive cinema and collaborative games as a means to invite audiences’ participation.
-While striving for synergetic impact through the use of diverse media, I am essentially interested in creating a meaningful human-centered interaction, which will result in heightening both the audience and artist's intimate and embodied experience.
+In my electro-acoustic performance, I sometimes invite audiences’ participation as a way to create a meaningful human-centered interaction and to honor collective experience.
 As a keen observer of human nature, human psyche, human conditions, and the invisible power dynamics that exist within human relationship, I like to explore subtle and contradictory human nature, which I then translate into musical sound and vision.

-Overall, my sonic and visual score narrates the complexities and wonders of human nature and human conditions as a means of hopefully elevating the individual and collective consciousness.
+Overall, my sonic and visual score narrates the complexities and wonders of human nature as a means of hopefully elevating the individual and collective consciousness.
 In doing so, I also problematize broader social issues often related to media landscape and digital culture.